 “They offered to house us and feed us,” Larisa laughs, referring to school staff in Satu Mare who were keen to get the project off the ground, despite the low budget.

 EWC’s engagement in Romania didn’t start in 2021.
-In 2018, when financial support from EEA and Norway Grants made it possible to provide training in democratic education and inclusion to Romanian trainers who could pass on what the learnt to educators back home, EWC invited delegations from Romania to come to Norway.
+In 2018, when financial support from EEA and Norway Grants made it possible to provide training in democratic education and inclusion to Romanian trainers who could pass on what they learnt to educators back home, EWC invited delegations from Romania to come to Norway.

 In co-operation with the National Agency for Community Programmes in the field of Education and Vocational Training (ANPCDEFP), Teacher Training Houses, County Centers for Educational resources and Assistance, as well as the County School Inspectors, 48 participants from ten different Romanian counties received training in Oslo on how to build inclusive and democratic school environments.